rishpandey/blog/source/_posts/lets-build-a-virtual-dom-in-js-from-scratch.md

 module.exports = { render };
 ```

-#### **3. Implementing the Diffing Algorithm**
+**3. Implementing the Diffing Algorithm**

 After getting the VNodes rendering on the page, the next big challenge is efficiently updating the DOM when the application state changes.
 I didn't want to re-render the entire UI every time something changed—that would be inefficient and could cause performance issues.

 This is where the diffing algorithm comes into play.
 The idea is to compare the new Virtual DOM tree with the previous one, figure out what has changed, and update only those parts in the real DOM.

-#### Implementing the Diffing Algorithm

-After getting the VNodes rendering on the page, I faced the next big challenge: **efficiently updating the DOM when the application state changes**.
-I didn't want to re-render the entire UI every time something changed—that would be inefficient and could cause performance issues.

-This is where the **diffing algorithm** comes into play.
-The idea is to compare the new Virtual DOM tree with the previous one, figure out what has changed, and update only those parts in the real DOM.

-So, I rolled up my sleeves and started working on a `diff.js` file.

-##### Why do we need a diffing algorithm?

-When the state of our application changes (like when a user adds a new todo item), we generate a new Virtual DOM tree representing the updated UI.
-However, we need a way to efficiently update the actual DOM to reflect these changes without re-rendering everything.

 The diffing algorithm helps us:

 - **Identify changes** between the old and new Virtual DOM trees.